Length of Programs

 (In-person and online)

-Any student missing the equivalent of two consecutive weeks of class may be administratively withdrawn from the course by the Registrar’s Office.
-The course instructor will initiate the SA process through the Student Portal.
-Students who are in danger of being assigned an SA grade will be notified by their academic advisor.
-Students can return to the course, but will be automatically assigned an SA for a second occurrence of two consecutively absent weeks.
+After the add/drop period, a student who is confirmed to have stopped attending class may be administratively removed from the course and assigned a grade of “SA” (Stopped Attending).
+A student is considered to have stopped attending class when they have two consecutive weeks of absences.
+The course instructor will initiate the Stop Attend process by submitting a Stop Attend form through the Student Portal.
+Students at risk of being assigned an “SA” grade will be notified by their academic advisor via their Johnson College email.
+Students may return to the course, but will be automatically assigned an “SA” for a second occurrence of two consecutive weeks of absences.

-class meets | 3 times/ week | 2 times/ week | once/ week | online |
+| class meets | 3 times/ week | 2 times/ week | once/ week | online |

-consecutive absences allowed | 6 | 4 | 2 | 2 weeks |
+| consecutive absences that initiate the Stop Attend process | 6 | 4 | 2 | 2 weeks |

 Class Cancellation